Vivian-Xie/Interactive-Lab-Hub/Lab 6/README.md

 **What surprised them:**

 **Sam:**
-- "The real-time click display added psychological pressure"
-- "When I saw Casey racing ahead, I almost rushed"
-- "Physical button is way more satisfying than mouse click"
+- "The reveal at the end was exciting - everyone's answer showed at once"

 **Casey:**
 - "I didn't realize speed mattered if you're wrong"
-- "Seeing others' progress made me second-guess my count"
+- "Not seeing others made me focus on my own count"
 - "The 5-second limit feels short but is actually enough"

 **Riley:**